McKCam/Area-Under-a-Graph/README.md

 Functionality that needs to be worked on:
 -User validation for inputting functions

-Functionality that I would like to have:
+Features that I would like to implement in the near future: <br />
--Add a slider that modifies the color of the Riemann sum rectangles -Allow the user to scroll around the graph (something like orbitControl() in WEBGL, but for 2D) -Add more numerical methods (like midpoint)
+-Add a slider that modifies the color of the Riemann sum rectangles <br />
+-Allow the user to scroll around the graph (something like orbitControl() in WEBGL, but for 2D) <br />
+-Add more numerical methods (like midpoint) <br />